 This situation requires decreased watering and give the fronds some trimming.

 Pellaea ferns propagate by sowing spores.
 This can seem a bit tricky for a beginner indoor grower, but it isn’t impossible.

 The majority of the ferns can easily be propagated through the process of division, but not with this fern.

 The Button fern does not require repotting too often because of its small roots.

 Change the pot after two years for the mature species and every year for the young plant.

 Typically, this fern doesn’t face any issue becoming root bound but can face a problem maintaining its stability in the pot because of its tiny roots.

 If you start noticing the plant becoming unstable, move it to a bigger pot.

 Rotundifolia Pest Or Disease Problems

 However, it might start looking slightly unkempt after a few seasons pass.

 Quickly deal with it by trimming out wilting and untidy leaves right back to the plant base.
 High temperatures can cause brown leaf tips.

 Do this during the spring season, and soon, new shoots will begin emerging.

 Suggested Uses For Button Ferns

 With this New Zealand fern being small, it makes a useful and pleasant addition to a shady, humus-rich stumpery.

 These ferns go rather well with the other ferns by bringing out the beauty in the overall setting.

-They look great when used in along borders and beds, in an informal or cottage setting, in rocky areas, foliage only setting, and even indoors in a hanging basket.
+They look great when used in along borders and beds, in an informal or cottage setting, in rocky areas, foliage only setting, a plant stand and even indoors in a hanging basket.

 They’re also great as terrarium plants.